1969 East Pakistan mass uprising

 The 1969 East Pakistan mass uprising (ঊনসত্তরের গণঅভ্যুত্থান) was a democratic political uprising in East Pakistan.
-It was led by the students backed by various political parties such as the Awami League, National Awami Party, and Communist party of East Pakistan and their student wings, and the cultural fronts (writers, poets, musicians, singers, actors, etc) against Muhammad Ayub Khan, the president of Pakistan in protest of the oppressive military rule, political repressions, Agartala Conspiracy Case and the incarceration of Bangabandhu Sheikh Mujibur Rahman and other Bengali nationalists.
+It was led by the students backed by various political parties such as the Awami League, National Awami Party, and Communist Party of East Pakistan and their student wings, and the cultural fronts (writers, poets, musicians, singers, actors, etc.) against Muhammad Ayub Khan, the president of Pakistan, in protest of the oppressive military rule, political repressions, the Agartala Conspiracy Case, and the incarceration of Bangabandhu Sheikh Mujibur Rahman and other Bengali nationalists.

 The uprising consisted of mass demonstrations and sporadic conflicts between government armed forces and the demonstrators.
-Although the unrest began in 1966 with the six point movement of Awami League, it got momentum at the beginning of 1969.
+Although the unrest began in 1966 with the six point movement of the Awami League, it got momentum at the beginning of 1969.
 It culminated in the resignation of Ayub Khan.
 The uprising also led to the withdrawal of the Agartala Conspiracy Case and acquittal of Sheikh Mujibur Rahman and other defendants.

 Background

 In October 1958, General Ayub Khan seized power in Pakistan through a coup.

 The Agartala Conspiracy Case was filed in 1968 as a sedition case by the government of Pakistan against Sheikh Mujibur Rahman, the then leader of the Awami League and East Pakistan, and 34 other people.
-The case is officially called State vs. Sheikh Mujibur Rahman and others, but are popularly known as Agartala Shoŗojontro Mamla (Agartala conspiracy case) as the main conspiracy was purported to have taken place in the Indian city of Agartala in Tripura state, where Sheikh Mujib's associates met Indian military officials.
+The case is officially called State vs. Sheikh Mujibur Rahman and others, but is popularly known as the Agartala Shoŗojontro Mamla (Agartala conspiracy case) as the main conspiracy was purported to have taken place in the Indian city of Agartala in Tripura state, where Sheikh Mujib's associates met Indian military officials.